conan-io/conan-io.github.io/_posts/2023-11-28-Conan-new-features-2-0-14.markdown

 The saved .tgz file encompasses recipe folders, package metadata, and other essential contents, excluding temporary folders like "build" or "download".
-You save the packages for each paralell job and in the and of each job stash it to later recover it in the main job where you can restore all the saved packages in the Conan cache by using ``conan cache restore``:
+You save the packages for each parallel job and at the end of each job, stash them to later recover in the main job where you can restore all the saved packages in the Conan cache by using `conan cache restore`:

 ```bash
     $ conan cache restore conan_cache_save.tgz